-We work to create and embed a culture of openness, trust and transparency, in which the school's values and expected behaviour (as set out in the staff code of conduct) are constantly lived, monitored and reinforced by all staff.
+We work to create and embed a culture of openness, trust and transparency, in which values Foundations for children nursery school's federation and expected behaviour (as set out in the staff code of conduct) are constantly lived, monitored and reinforced by all staff.

 We expect all staff to act with professionalism at all times.
-To reduce the risk of unsafe or harmful practice, all staff should receive training on safer working practice and should be familiar with the guidance contained in the school code of conduct and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and you people in education settings (September 2022).13
+To reduce the risk of unsafe or harmful practice, all staff should receive training on safer working practice and should be familiar with the guidance contained in the school code of conduct and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and young people in education settings (September 2022).16

-Governors and senior leaders will ensure that this policy is adhered to by:
+Governors/proprietors and senior leaders will ensure that this policy is adhered to by: